 Alternatively you can also enter new bank transactions using the File Import method by clicking the Quick Links menu and then selecting the account you wish to enter transactions for.

-Then click the 'File Import' button (shown below)
+And then click the 'File Import' button.

 Once this is complete you will be able to check and confirm the transactions you have imported.